An Article

 Internal Hires vs. Staff Augmentation

 If your sole focus is on how much per hour, an internal hire is the “cheapest” option.
-Those quotation marks around cheapest are a reminder of everything beyond salary: Recruitment, retention, benefits, advancement, management, and everything else your organization will be on the hook for.
+Those quotation marks around cheapest are a reminder of everything beyond salary: recruitment, retention, benefits, advancement, management, and everything else your organization will be on the hook for.

 This is someone you’ll have access to year-round, and who’ll know the ins and outs of office politics, culture, and the history of decisions made.
 The development tasks they’ll tackle affect them more than anyone else on this list, so there’s an implicit sense of ownership and a built-in incentive to get it right (or have it boomerang in the future).